rowlandcoping/hopes-and-dreams/README.md

 Using VS Code on Linux:

 Using VS Code to continue the project is actually a simple matter because you already have the requirements.txt.
-I have used it throughout and I have found it a simple matter to set it up on a second machine using an venv and the requirements.txt file.
+I have used it throughout and I have found it straightforward to set it up on a second machine using a venv and the requirements.txt file.

 Setting up.